 Instructions

-- Transfer to a bowl and top with desired toppings.
+- Transfer to a bowl and top with toppings as desired.

 Notes